CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 > **Center concrete harms and power relations in any discussion of AI.**

 Bias, manipulation, labour exploitation, environmental cost, surveillance, and concentrated control are present realities.
-Any ethical talk about artificial beings that does not keep these at the center is incomplete.
+Any ethical talk about artificial systems that does not keep these at the center is incomplete.

 ---